jixiaojie/CarND-Controls-PID/README.md

 #### 3.Describe the effect each of the P, I, D components had in your implementation.

 P: 0.100513
-P(proportional), Reference the CTE(Current Track Error), the steer angle of the vehicle is adjusted proportionally.
+P (proportional): Reference the CTE(Current Track Error), the steer angle of the vehicle is adjusted proportionally.
 If the CTE(Abs) is large, the steering angle will also become larger toward the reference trajectory.
 Otherwise, if the CTE is small, the steering angle will also decrease.
 However, the parameter P will swing the vehicle.
 Here is a image for term P:
 <div class="test">